 We love beginning yoga students and realize that starting anything new can be daunting.
 Remember, everyone, including teachers, starts as a beginner.
 We provide several classes specifically designed to introduce students to the practice of yoga and meditation.

-So often, new students comment apologetically on their lack of flexibility.
+New students often comment apologetically on their lack of flexibility.
 Contrary to popular belief, there is no flexibility requirement to practice yoga.
 Increased flexibility is a by-product of yoga, not a prerequisite.
-Too much flexibility is actually not desirable as it destabilizes joints (yoga can help with that too!).
-Yoga offers stress relief, increased strength and range of motion, relaxation, and enhanced flexibility, no matter what your starting point.
-It is an honor to be someone’s first yoga teacher.
-We hope to meet you soon!
+Yoga offers stress relief, increased strength and range of motion, relaxation, and enhanced flexibility, no matter your starting point.

 What to Expect in a Yoga Class